Wildfire Dispatch and Reporting Centre

 Timeline

-The recruiting process can be quite lengthy, running from the application deadline in January to a job offers between March-May.
+The recruiting process can be quite lengthy, running from the application deadline in January to a job offers anywhere between February to May.
+There will also be an Eligibility List established for any positions that open throughout the year.
 The BC Wildfire Service makes every effort to keep candidates informed on their status during this time by email and phone, but it is an applicant’s responsibility to ensure that their contact information is current throughout the process.
 If an applicant is no longer being considered, the BC Wildfire Service will advise the applicant as soon as possible.

 Frequently Asked Questions